korchasa/awesome-chatgpt/README.md

 - [aallam/openai-kotlin](https://github.com/aallam/openai-kotlin) - OpenAI API client for Kotlin with multiplatform and coroutines capabilities.
 - [anasfik/openai](https://github.com/anasfik/openai) - Dart/Flutter SDK for integrating ChatGPT and all OpenAI APIs.

+### PHP library, sdk or frameworks

+- [orhanerday/open-ai](https://github.com/orhanerday/open-ai) - This repository offers a PHP SDK for integrating with OpenAI's GPT-3 and DALL-E APIs.

 ### ChatGPT plugins

 - [OpenBMB/BMTools](https://github.com/OpenBMB/BMTools) - BMTools is an open-source platform that facilitates the integration and use of tools and plugins with language models like ChatGPT.